rexray/vg-docker-rexray/README.md

 ## ScaleIO GUI

-The ScaleIO GUI is automatically extracted and put into the `vagrant/scaleio/gui` directory, just run `run.sh` and it should start up.
+The ScaleIO GUI is automatically extracted and put into the `vagrant/scaleio/gui` directory when ScaleIO is installed.
+Execute `./run.sh` from the `/gui` directory.
 Connect to your instance with the credentials:
  - Username: admin
  - Password: Scaleio123

-The end result will look something like this:
+The end result will look like this:

 ![alt text](docs/images/scaleio-docker-rexray.png)